ujjwalbatra/ai-connectfour/README.md

 The code was refactored and functionality was extended by [Steven Korevaar](https://github.com/StevenKorevaar) under the guidance of A/Prof. Xiaodong Li in charge of the RMIT AI course.
 The improvements & functionalities added are:

 * Dynamic loading of agents to allow for automated testing
+* Tracking and outputing moves made throughout a game
+* Added standard minimax agent (without evaluation function for students to start with)
+* Fixed board.next_state(), winner(), and terminal() functions